BacilleX/Ymaze-tracker-pwa/README.md

 3. Keep all your data locally
 4. Access previous sessions without connection

+## Usage Statistics
+This tool uses [GoatCounter](https://www.goatcounter.com/) for basic, privacy-friendly analytics to understand usage patterns and improve the app.
+No personal data is collected.
+You can view public stats at: https://ymaze.goatcounter.com

 ## Contributing
 Improvements and bug fixes are welcome.
 Open issues or pull requests on the repository.
 The project is intentionally simple — if you have ideas (UX improvements, CSV formats, additional stats, multi-user sync), please contribute.